 5th Grade: Students will be taught computer-keyboarding skills and they will become familiar with word processing.

 6th Grade: Robotics and Computer Coding

 7th Grade: 1st semester is Coding and 2nd semester is Computer Systems.

-8th Grade: 1st semester is Dave Ramsey's Personal Finance and 2nd semester is Spanish I.
+8th Grade: 1st semester is Personal Finance and 2nd semester is Spanish I.